Common Factors of 48 and 60: A complete walkthrough

 Step 1: List the Factors of 48

 To find the factors of 48, we start by identifying all the integers that divide 48 without leaving a remainder.
 This can be done by testing each number from 1 up to 48.
-Still, a more efficient method is to pair numbers that multiply to 48.
+Even so, a more efficient method is to pair numbers that multiply to 48.
 Here are the factors of 48:

 - 1 × 48 = 48